Difference Between Linux vs BSD

 - Linux has lesser migration capabilities whereas BSD has more migration capability features to support easier migration and adaptability.

-- Linux has lesser performance capability whereas BSD has higher performance capability especially FreeBSD variant of the BSD operating system.
+- Linux has lesser performance capability whereas BSD has higher performance capability especially the FreeBSD variant of the BSD operating system.

 Linux vs BSD Comparison Table